lgnus/general_utils/README.md

 Given a path to a folder containing several pdfs, attempts to merge them in order to a single pdf.

 Sample usage: `python pdf_merge.py '/book_chapters/' 'book_name' --filename 'best_book'`

+### audio_convert.py:
+Given a path to a file or folder with audio files, attempts to scale the dBFS volume to a defined range and optionally to a particular file extension.

+Sample usage: `python audio_convert.py '/my_music/' -30`